Demi-urge/menace_sandbox/docs/stripe_billing_router.md

 `stripe_billing_router` maps bots to Stripe products, prices and customers and acts as the **sole payment interface**.
 API keys are pulled from a secure vault provider or fall back to baked‑in production values.
-A `RuntimeError` is raised if the keys are missing, empty or test mode keys.
+Charges are created via Stripe's modern PaymentIntent or Invoice APIs—`Charge.create` is no longer used.
+A `RuntimeError` is raised if keys are missing, empty or test‑mode keys.
 Routing attempts for unsupported domains, business categories or missing rules also raise `RuntimeError`.
 Routes must never supply `secret_key` or `public_key` values—the router injects centrally managed keys and prevents per‑route overrides.
 Stripe keys and billing logic must not be duplicated outside this module.

 ## Bot Invocation and Routing Rules